Endoscopic Brow Lift Surgery

 Endoscopic forehead brow lift improves the visible signs of the aging process and results in a younger and happier appearance for years to come.

 With traditional forehead surgery, a large incision was made behind or in front of the hairline.
 With the newer, state-of-the-art, endoscopic approach to forehead lifts, only a few small incisions are used.
 This approach allows the cosmetic surgeon to see under the skin with a special camera called an endoscope.
-There is minimal scaring, and minimal pain and swelling to this approach.
+There is minimal scarring, and minimal pain and swelling to this approach.
 Patients may be able to return to work in as little as four days.

 Eyebrow (forehead) lifts are now most commonly performed through an endoscopic approach.
 It is often combined with cosmetic eye or eyelid surgery (blepharoplasty) or with procedures on the lower face such as a midface lift, S lift, or lower face lift.